c0954080/LCOF2472/README.md

 # LCOF2472
-Repo for front end development
+This is my Term project for Front-end web development